AkihikoWatanabe/online_learning_libs/README.md

 # online_learning_libs
-This is the python implementation of the online learning method using Iterative Parameter Mixture.
+This is a python implementation of online learning methods using Iterative Parameter Mixture.
 This implementation is now supporting:
 ```
     - Perceptron